-Po art 1

-a is survey has 9 sections.
+Part 1 This survey has 9 sections.
 Each section has 10 statements.
-Read each statement, and think about rether it describes you, how you think, or how you feel.
-If you think the statement is true for you, write 1 on the line beside it.
-At the end of each section, add up the 1's, and write your total for that section the space provided.
+Read each statement, and think about whether it describes you, how you think, or how you feel.
+If you think the statement is true for you, write a 1 on the line beside it.
+At the end of each section, add up the 1°s, and write your total for that section in the space provided.
+Section 1 I enjoy sorting things into groups or collecting similar things.

-Se ction 1

-I enjoy sorting things into groups or collecting similar things.

 I care about plants and trees.
 Hiking and camping are fun.
 I like taking care of plants or helping in the garden.
 I care about environmental issues like logging and global warming.
 I like putting things in order.
 Animals are important in my life.
 I recycle cans, bottles, and paper.
 I like learning about animals, plants, and science.

-Llike plaving outside a lot.
+I like playing outside a lot.
+TOTAL for Section 1 to haul the hindquarters of a moose from the woods.
+During some chants, spontaneous tears spilled, paired with gentle sobbing that I kept discreet.
+There were kriyas for releasing inner anger, for strengthening the aura, for awakening the mind and for improving the functioning of internal organs.
+The ancient poem "Mother's Blessing," sung by Snatam Kaur, became my mantra.
+I mellowed while listening to it, imagining it was my mother's voice.
+After my meditation, I would extend the blessing to my dearest friends and family members by projecting their images into my mind, one after the other, surrounded by white light.